AgentMC/Sao20/Translate/Ru/Part9.md

 The chain that it was pulled with by the power of mind seemed to break apart.

 And the gem continued to rise steadily as if it was released from the hold, until it melted in the bright red sunset и disappeared.
 Then, as it passed through places high enough to have some clouds, the trajectory of the red light could be defined.
-That light pointed to the side where Solus sank...... in the direction of the Западной Empire Wesdarath.
+That light pointed to the side where Solus sank...... in the direction of the Западной Империи Wesdarath.

 ## Footnotes: